mylsklaark/duck_db/README.md

 - Fact/Dim join
 - Analyse data

-> Run the following command to start the DuckDB UI:
+> Run the following command in the terminal to start the DuckDB UI:
 >
 > ```bash
 > duckdb env-agency.duckdb -ui